Matt-Eva/freecreate-backend/database_schema.md

     -Shard Key
         -user_id

+## Database - Flags

+### Collection - User Flags
+    - A user can look up the flags they've created

+### Collection - Creator Flags
+    - Flags for specific creators can be looked up

 ## Database - Donations

 ### Collection - Creator Donations
-    Collects donation information to be accessed by creators Shard key on username
+    - Collects donation information to be accessed by creators
+    - Shard key on user_id
+    - Can also be used to query for donations for specific pieces of content

 ### Collection - User Donations
-    Collects donation information to be accessed by a user Shard key on username
+    Collects donation information to be accessed by a user Shard key on user_id

 ## Database - Creators

 ### Collection - Creator Profile
     - Supported Queries
-        - query for creators by username
+        - query for creators by user_id
     - Required Data
         - username
         - creator_name